rafaelcoelho1409/ComputerVision/README.md

 - cv2 (OpenCV)
 - object_detection (Tensorflow Object Detection API)

-## Tópicos abordados neste projeto
+## Topics approached in this project
-- Detecção e classificação de objetos com Tensorflow Object Detection API
+- Object detection and classification with Tensorflow Object Detection API
-- Segmentação de imagem
+- Image segmentation
-- Convolutional AutoEncoder (modelo de rede neural)
+- Convolutional AutoEncoder (neural network model)
-- Filtros de imagem do OpenCV
+- Image filters from OpenCV
-- Detecção e classificação de objetos com OpenCV (repostado)
+- Object detection and classification with OpenCV (republished)

-## Para executar esse arquivo localmente em sua máquina
+## Running this repo in your local machine
-- baixe esse repositório em sua máquina:
+- clone this repo:
 > git clone https://github.com/rafaelcoelho1409/DeepLearning.git
-- instale os pacotes necessários que estão no arquivo requirements.txt:
+- install required packages that are in 'requirements.txt' file:
 > pip3 install -r requirements.txt
-- escolha seu interpretador python (python3, python3.x)
+- choose your Python interpreter (python3.x)
-- execute os seguintes comandos (para Linux):
+- run the following commands (for Linux):
 > cd DeepLearning
-> streamlit run {nome_do_app}.py (substitua {nome_do_app} por object_detection.py, image_segmentation.py, opencv1.py)
+> streamlit run {app_name}.py (change {app_name} for object_detection.py, image_segmentation.py, opencv1.py)
-- Com esses comandos, a página será aberta automaticamente.
-Caso não abra, vá até seu navegador e digite:
+- With these commands, the web page will be opened automatically.
+In the case it doesn't open, go to the browser and type:
 > http://localhost:8501

-## Screenshots do projeto construído
+## Screenshots
 <img src="images/screenshot01.png" />
 <img src="images/screenshot02.png" />
 <img src="images/screenshot03.png" />